Daphne-Qin/AdventOfCode2021/README.md

 ## Extras
 ### Longest Runtimes Hall of ~~Shame~~ Fame
 *Mainly so I can laugh at myself.
-I'm surprised there aren't more entries.*
+I'm surprised there aren't more entries.*\
+The requirements used to be that the code had to make me worried that nothing was happening in the background or that it would take forever (so around 5 minutes or so).
+However, because there's barely anything on here and everything runs relatively quickly, it's now anything that takes 1 second or longer to finish.
+1. [**Problem 21 Part 2**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem21): 0m 2.482s.
+The recursion takes a while (after all, it has to go through 77879203 cases, if I'm correct).

+#### Honorable Mentions
-1. *Problem 03 Part 2*: 15m 5.521s (when running a while loop that never incremented and thus could never satisfy the ending condition, corrected code takes <0.3s)
+1. [**Problem 03 Part 2**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem03): 15m 5.521s.
+This happened when running a while loop that never incremented and thus could never satisfy the ending condition.
+The corrected code takes <0.3s.

 ### Favorite Problems
 Interesting how these are the first three powers of 2, but multiplied by 6.